 Sarah Ballantyne, Ph.D. (a.k.a.
-The Paleo Mom) is the blogger behind www.ThePaleoMom.com, cohost of The Paleo View podcast, and author of two upcoming books The Paleo Approach and The Paleo Approach Cookbook.
+The Paleo Mom) is the blogger behind www.ThePaleoMom.com, cohost of The Paleo View podcast, and author of two books: the New York Times Bestseller The Paleo Approach and The Paleo Approach Cookbook.

 Sarah has always had many interests and talents, which is reflected in the diversity of this blog.
 Here, you will find explanations of the science behind the Paleo diet and lifetsyle, along with a strong focus on modifications for autoimmune disease sufferers, articles related to the practical implementation of a Paleo diet and lifestyle, detailed discussions relevant for paleo families and kids’ health, and recipes that span the gamut from kid staples, to comfort foods, to quick & easy meals, to gourmet dishes, to treats for special occasions, to snacks and nut-free baking, to recipes compliant with the autoimmune protocol for those who suffer from autoimmune diseases (like Sarah).